marcelpetrick/DevNotes/BeenThereSeenThat/20251124_mucpp_CraftingTheCodeYouDontWrite/README.md

 -----------------

-Since I was interested in the current context-window sizes after Dr. Daisy hollman's talk last ngiht for #mucpp - here is an overview:
+Since I was interested in the current context-window sizes after Dr. Daisy Hollman's talk last night for #mucpp - here is an overview:
 ![](contextWindows.png)